PubInv/PubInv-License-Guidelines/README.md

 If something was drawn by hand, the attribution to the artist should remain with the work (CC-BY-SA).

 The best practice for diagrams is to include a copyright notice and license in small print in the diagram.
-For high-quality works we retain attribution to promote Public Invention; for low-quality diagrams we may use CC0/public domain.
+For high-quality works we retain attribution to promote \[this organization\]; for low-quality diagrams we may use CC0/public domain.

-Public Invention is developing a new Agreement aimed specifically at Regulated Medical Devices.
-It is an attempt to codify the spirit of free culture for medical devices.

 ## Overrides

 A specific repo may specify a different policy.
 Individual files or works may override this general policy.
 If a file does not have a license, please assume either the repo license or this general policy.

 ## Assignment of Copyright
-Volunteers are expected to assign the copyright of work done on Public Invention projects to Public Invention so that in a copyright dispute there is a single copyright holder (Public Invention.)
-Public Invention will continue to attribute the work to original author where feasible.
+If \[this organization\] is a legal entity, volunteers are expected to assign the copyright of work done on \[this project\] to \[this organization\] so that in a copyright dispute there is a single copyright holder (\[this organization\]) to simplify things. \[This organization\] will continue to attribute the work to original author where feasible.

 ## License for these Guidelines

-These guidelines are licensed under CC0, to encourage you to adopt them for your own free-libre projects.
+These guidelines are licensed under CC0, to encourage reuse by other free-libre projects.

 -- Robert L. Read